XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

 │   │   └── select_OTU_moss_2_13.treefile                              <-- Phylogenetic tree of the 509 active OTUs
 │   │
 │   ├── Data for figs in Main Text
-│   │   └── Data for figs in main document.csv                         <-- Data for figs in main document
+│   │   └── Data for figs in main document.csv                         <-- Data for figures in main document
 │   │
 └── script
     ├── 1.moss_qsip_eaf_process.R                                      <-- R script for qSIP EAF calculation pipeline